-Members of almost all parties opposed the notification siting the importance given to English language and neglect of regional languages.
+Members of almost all parties opposed the notification sitting the importance given to the English language and neglect of regional languages.
 As the March 5th Civil Services Exam notification, which was issued one month late, stands almost suspended, the lakhs of candidates are put into dilemma again.

-What was wrong in the new Civil Service Pattern?
+What was wrong with the new Civil Service Pattern?

 The now controversial Civil Service Pattern was announced with good intentions making revisions correcting the inefficiencies of the decade long mains pattern.
-But the new pattern is also not a hundred per cent perfect and had its own problems.
-The main issue sited here is the advantage or favouritism towards English/ Hindi speaking community, compromising the chances of candidates from regional language or rural background.
+But the new pattern is also not a hundred percent perfect and had its own problems.
+The main issue sited here is the advantage or favoritism towards English/ Hindi speaking community, compromising the chances of candidates from regional language or rural background.